 2. Barbie Star Light Adventure Flying RC Hoverboard Doll: Does your daughter LOVE playing with Barbie?
 My sister did when we were kids (and she’s an engineer).
 Just like my son playing with his quadcopter, girls can explore lift and forces while playing with the hoverboard!
 Early exposure to these concepts is key.
 I don’t think its entirely necessary for kids to understand the details behind the concepts they’re exploring.
 Through play the concepts will become familiar, and when they are taught the details later, they have something tangible to relate the concepts to.

 3. Project Mc2 Spa Kit: Based on a Netflix original series, Project Mc2 kits explore many engineering concepts.
 Do you know who comes up the latest lip gloss shade or blush?
 Chemical Engineers!
-With the the Project Mc2 kit, girls can explore chemical engineering by making their own lip gloss, soap, and lotion.
+With the Project Mc2 Create Your Own Lip Balm Lab Kit, girls can explore chemical engineering by making their own lip gloss.
 Or learn about circuits with Project Mc2 Circuit Beats by making a light up picture frame.
 I love how these projects are geared towards girls’ natural abilities to be creative!

 4. GoldieBlox Kits: Since 2012, GoldieBlox has become synonymous with Engineering Toys for Girls.
 Originally I thought they were just construction kits for girls, but as I looked into the kits more, I fell in love!
 Each kit not only introduces girls to engineering drawings, but also exposes her to different machine elements that are used over and over again in manufacturing.
 GoldieBlox and the Dunk Tank introduces the concepts of hinges and levers.
 GoldieBlox and The Spinning Machine teaches girls about belt drive, a concept used in a lot of high speed manufacturing facilities (and the diaper factory I worked in!).
 GoldieBlox Craft-Struction Box is full of simple machines to build and explore various engineering concepts, like propulsion, aerodynamics, centripetal force, spring energy, and center of mass.
 Looks like I’ve found Christmas gift for all my nieces!